Building Rapport: 10 Best Ways to Instantly Build Trust in Sales

 11. I see you changed positions from [old position] to [new position].
 I switched career paths as well and it was one of the best decisions I’ve made, although a tough one.
 What motivated you to go for it?

-Conclusion: Practice Building Rapport
+Practice Building Rapport

 These tips will undoubtedly help build great relationships with prospects and customers, but it’s important to practice.
-Practice these techniques with a manager or colleague to help you understand what’s working what’s not working.
+Practice these techniques with a manager or colleague to help you understand what’s working and what’s not working.

-Pick a handful of prospects – do your research, learn about them, find similarities.
+Pick a handful of prospects – do your research, learn about them, and find similarities.
 Then, role-play the conversation.
 Get feedback from your manager or colleague – does it sound natural?

 The best thing you can do is make it sound and feel genuine and natural.
 You’re not just putting on an act to get them to like you.